rust-lang/book/src/ch04-02-references-and-borrowing.md

 `String` after the call to `calculate_length`, since the `String` was moved into `calculate_length`.

-Here is how you would use a function without taking ownership of it using *references:*
+Here is how you would define and use a `calculate_length` function that takes a *reference* to an object as an argument instead of taking ownership of the
+argument:

 Filename: src/main.rs